gSchool/ada-developer-skills/00-welcome-to-ada/10-wk01-debugging-with-rubymine.md

 - `Step Out`: "Step" out of the current function or loop.
 Any code that hasn't yet been run in the function will finish, and you are returned to the line where the function was called
 - `Run to Cursor`: Execute the program like normal but stop once it reaches the line the cursor is currently on

-Then on the very left there are a few more virtual buttons we will use:
+Then on the very left of the screen there are a few more buttons we will use:

 ![RubyMine Debugger side buttons'](images/debug-side-buttons.png)